swarnendubiswas/dotemacs/README.md

 export TERM=xterm-24bit
 ```

-This may lead to failures when accessing remote systems.
-In such cases, we can fall back to "TERM=xterm-256color ssh -X <remote-path>".
+Using `export TERM=xterm-24bit` may lead to failures when accessing remote systems.
+In such cases, we can fall back to `TERM=xterm-256color ssh -X <remote-path>`.

 ## Debugging Emacs